Sohail A. Siddiqui

 The 2022 Pakistan Floods: A Humanitarian Catastrophe

-The 2022 floods were the most catastrophic climate disaster in Pakistan’s history, eclipsing even the devastation of 2010 (Arshad et al., 2022; Idress et al., 2023).
-From June to November, relentless monsoons submerged one-third of the country, displacing over 33 million people (Arshad et al., 2022; Shaikh et al., 2023; Nisar et al., 2024).
-More than 1,700 lives were lost, including 647 children, while millions were left homeless (Ngo, 2023; Nisar et al., 2024).
-Economic damages were staggering—$15 billion in housing and infrastructure alone (Ngo, 2023).
-At least 80 districts were impacted, over one million homes destroyed, and health facilities severely crippled, with 1,460 damaged and 432 completely demolished (Arshad et al., 2022; Nasir et al., 2023).
+The 2022 Pakistan floods represent the most catastrophic climate disaster in the country’s history, with the scale of devastation surpassing even the destructive 2010 floods (Arshad et al., 2022; Idress et al., 2023).
+The extreme flooding, caused by torrential monsoon rains from June to November 2022, submerged at least one-third of Pakistan underwater and affected more than 33 million people (Arshad et al., 2022; Shaikh et al., 2023; Nisar et al., 2024).
+The human toll was severe, with over 1,700 deaths reported, including 647 children, while thousands more were injured and millions displaced from their homes (Ngo, 2023; Nisar et al., 2024).
+The floods caused massive infrastructure destruction, with economic damages estimated at $15 billion in housing and infrastructure alone (Ngo, 2023).
+At least 80 districts nationwide were impacted, resulting in the loss of over one million homes and widespread damage to roads, bridges, and agricultural areas (Shaikh et al., 2023; Waseem et al., 2025).
+The healthcare system was particularly devastated, with the World Health Organization reporting damage to over 1,460 healthcare facilities, of which 432 were completely destroyed and rendered inoperable (Arshad et al., 2022; Nasir et al., 2023).

 A Public Health Crisis